-- Harmful by inhalation, in contact with skin and if swallowed.
+- Harmful by inhalation, in contact

+- with skin and if swallowed.

-- Irritating to eyes and skin.
+- Irritating to eyes.

 - May cause SENSITISATION by skin contact.

 - Harmful to aquatic organisms.

-- Cumulative effects may result
+- Cumulative effects may result following exposure.

+- May produce skin discomfort.

+- Limited evidence of a carcinogenic

-- following exposure.
+- effect.

 - (limited evidence).